noop-inc/noop-sample-app-covid-19-mobility/README.md

 ## The Sample Application

 To an end-user, the sample application featured in this repository delivers a data visualization dashboard offering insight into mobility during the COVID-19 pandemic.
-Moreover, the application serves as away to illustrate how simple it is to create complex relationships between disparate portions of a project using the **Noop App Model</**.
+Moreover, the application serves as away to illustrate how simple it is to create complex relationships between disparate portions of a project using the **Noop App Model**.

 Source code for the sample application is divided into four subdirectories at the root of the project.
 These four subdirectories each contain source code for an individual Noop component.
 Each component is defined by a **Noopfile** located at its own root level.
 The sample application's Noopfiles also define a **DynamoDB database resource**, `mobilityDB`, which serves as a dependency accessible to the application's components.